-1. Posting & Mailing - the sheriff or constable posts the paper(s) in a conspicuous place, usually on the door of the rented property and mails a copy by first class mail to the tenant's address.
+1. Posting & Mailing - the sheriff or constable posts the paper(s) in a conspicuous place, usually on the door of the rented property, and a copy is mailed by first class mail to the tenant's address.

 2. Personal Service - the sheriff or constable personally delivers the paper(s) to the tenant(s).
 Generally, posting is sufficient for a judgment for possession of the property, but personal service is required for a money judgment.
+You can also arrange for personal service in addition to the service by the sheriff.